 Sooo..the best thing I can do is at least make the shrimp fried rice LOL!
 After all, it is one of their signature dishes.
 Let’s get to that shall we, but first, let’s talk ingredients!
 You only need a few, but there are a few things you want to take notes on!

 Din Tai Fung uses premium sushi-grade Nishiki rice.
 It’s short-grain rice.
-Most fried rice I have made usually use medium or long-grain rice.
-I didn’t have any at the time I made this, so I use Jasmine rice, which is a long-grain.
+Most fried rice I have made usually uses medium or long-grain rice.
+In this post I used Jasmine rice and in the video, I used sushi rice

 I use regular large grade AA chicken eggs.
 Don’t beat the eggs before you cook them